 Thank you for your interest in doing business with LBNF.
 LBNF is a decade-long initiative to create the facilities at both Fermilab and SURF necessary to support the DUNE experiment.
 LBNF is an international project and works with U.S. and international vendors and contractors.

-Our staff works to procure quality and cost-effective services, equipment and materials that support the project's science and technology missions in accordance with Fermilab standards.
+Our staff works to procure quality and cost-effective services, equipment, and materials that support the project's science and technology missions in accordance with Fermilab standards.
+A listing of the upcoming contract opportunities will be linked from this page soon.
 Our procurement contacts are listed below.

 A commitment to Environment, Safety, Health and Quality

 At Fermilab, the health and safety of all who work here and our stewardship of the environment is paramount.
 We think that the best, most effective and least costly way to accomplish our goals is to do so with an established integrated quality assurance program and an integrated safety management program.
 We think that the most effective, well managed businesses are those that share our view of the importance of quality, working safely – with out injury to workers or to the public – and with respect for the environment. — Fermilab Director Nigel Lockyer